infoscout/boomerang/README.md

 ## Usage

 ### Defining the task
-Although eventually executed within a Celery task, the function you write should be wrapped in @boomerang, ***not*** @task.

 Each Boomerang task has an associated Job object.
-It's the first and only required argument passed to any function you write.
 Jobs have states "Not yet running", "Running", "Done", and "Failed".
 They have three public mutator methods, each of which calls the Job's save method:

 * *job.set_name(string)* By default, the name of the job is the (prettified) name of the wrapped function.
 * *job.set_goal(int)* Some optional integer target to be displayed in the admin panel; for example, the number of push notifications to be sent.